elizabeth-poggie/Summer_Research_2020/Preliminary-research.md

 The General efficacy of internet CBT for panic is non-optimal.
 Stress management material confers short-term advantages but is not associated with any long-term improvements on panic severity and related cognitions, negative affect, general wellbeing and end-state functioning.
 [5] Although, this might have more to do with the fact that most patients relapse regardless of remote or in-person treatment with regards to panic.

 Cambridge found some examples of computerized therapy for depression and anxiety in 2018 that led to greater satisfaction with treatment long afterwards.
-[8]
+[8] In 2004 there was a meta-analysis about the general efficacy of treating anxiety / depression.
+[11]

+McGill offers some online resources about the types of activities that are best for mediating depression and anxiety.
+These factors can be incorporated into the application [12].

 ## General plan of action